 Offering seam-sealed waterproof protection, this pair features a 7-inch shaft that’s made with soft oiled suede and full-grain leather accents.

 Pros: Molded EVA footbeds with arch support and a microfleece top cover supply all-day comfort.
-100 grams of insulation and a full fleece lining keep the cold out.
-Herringbone outsoles provide superior multi-surface traction.
-They come in two colors.
+100 grams of insulation and a full fleece lining should keep the cold out.
+Herringbone outsoles promote multi-surface traction.

 Cons: These may run a half size too small.